Prag8855/aab/content/guides/mietkaution.md

     Get a loan from a bank or a friend, and pay it back when you can.
 If you just moved to Germany, it's harder to get a loan.
 - **Get help from the Agentur für Arbeit**[^4]
     If you receive [[ALG I]] or [[Bürgergeld]], the *[[Agentur für Arbeit]]* or the *[[Jobcenter]]* can pay your *Kaution*.
+- **Find cheaper housing**
+    The deposit for a room in a [[WG]] is lower, because the rent is lower.
+[Short-term housing](/guides/find-a-flat-in-berlin#short-term-housing) usually has a smaller deposit, but the rent is much higher.

 Your landlord can't ask for a *Kaution* and a *Mietbürgschaft*.
 It's one or the other, not both.[^24]